santiperez/base-express/README.md

 The configuration data needs to be versioned separately to the source code.
 If not, a change of configuration leads to a new application build, and this is just plain wrong.
 Notice that for production you should add the config folder to .gitignore.

 ##Basic configuration example

+**workers**: Number of workers to start the application.
+**logger**: Contains the different transports for the winston logger.
+For log rotate in Files set transport.config.rotate to true (take a look at uat, and production configuration files).
+**test**: Tests configuration.
+Sets the url an path for Instanbul coverage reports.

 ```json
 {